Admissions & Aid

 - add a resume with any experience you may have in the education field

-If your GPA is below 2.85, you may apply to take classes as “visiting study,” (up to 12 credits) or non-matriculated.
+If your GPA is below 3.0, you may apply to take classes as “visiting study,” (up to 12 credits) or non-matriculated.
 You can reapply after taking visiting study courses, and if you are accepted into the master’s program these 12 credits will be applied towards your degree.
+We encourage you to submit additional documentation as noted above for holistic review.

 Additional Program Specific Requirements